tylern-dev/car-insurance-form/README.md

 # Getting Started

+1. run `npm install`
-1. run `npm run db:reset` to reset the db
+2. run `npm run db:reset` to reset the db (this will make sure the db is clean and migrations are ran)
-2. run `npm run db:generate` to set things up if the server doesn't start
+3. run `npm run db:generate` to set things up if the server doesn't start
-3. run `npm start`
+4. run `npm start`
-4. Enjoy
+5. Enjoy

 # This Repository